Deepti-Shringare/Downscaling_of_no2map_XGBoost/METHODOLOGY.md

 ---

 ## 5. Model Training

-A supervised machine learning model was trained to learn the mapping between predictors and NO₂ columns.
+A supervised machine learning model was trained to learn the nonlinear relationship between predictor variables and NO₂ concentrations.

-- **Algorithm used:** XGBoost
+- **Algorithm used:** Extreme Gradient Boosting (XGBoost)
+- **Why XGBoost:**
+  XGBoost efficiently captures complex nonlinear interactions, handles heterogeneous predictors, and performs well with limited training samples.

+### Train–Test Strategy
-- **Train–test strategy:**
+- **Temporal split:**
-  - **Temporal split:** Training on earlier months, testing on later months to evaluate seasonal generalization.
+  Training on earlier months and testing on later months to assess seasonal generalization.
-  - **Spatial split:** Selected regions were withheld entirely from training to test spatial transferability.
+- **Spatial split:**
+  Selected monitoring stations were completely excluded from training to evaluate spatial transferability.

-- **Rationale:**
-  Random Forests are well-suited for nonlinear relationships, robust to multicollinearity, and interpretable.
+### Model Evaluation
+Model performance was assessed using:
+- Root Mean Square Error (RMSE)
+- Mean Absolute Error (MAE)
+- Coefficient of Determination (R²)

+This ensures both accuracy and generalization capability.

 ---